-Annelies specialised in ecosystem services research, combining a biophysical and economic evaluation of ecosystem management practices.
+Annelies specialises in ecosystem services research, combining a biophysical and economic evaluation of ecosystem management practices.
 Her background is in economics and environmental science.
-She obtained a PhD in 2016 in environmental science at the Ecosystem Management research group at the University of Antwerp, Belgium.
-Since 2020, she works as an adviser at IMDC, an international engineering and consultancy company in the field of natural waters.
+In 2016, she obtained a PhD in Environmental Science at the Ecosystem Management research group at the University of Antwerp in Belgium.
+Since 2020, she works as an advisor at IMDC, an international engineering and consultancy company in the field of natural waters.

 Articles By Annelies Boerema